-The Stateflow® Application Programming Interface (API) is a tool you use to create or change Stateflow charts with MATLAB® commands.
+The Stateflow® Application Programming Interface (API) is a tool you use to create or change Stateflow charts through MATLAB® commands.
 By placing Stateflow API commands in a MATLAB script, you can automate chart editing processes in a single command.

 Applications for the Stateflow API include: